MG Software.

 Frequently asked questions

-Cursor is built on VS Code and adds deep AI features.
-If you want AI-powered development, Cursor is the better choice.
-If you don't need AI or want to avoid the cost, VS Code is free and excellent.
+Cursor is built on VS Code and adds deep AI features including multi-file editing, codebase-aware chat, and automatic bug fixes.
+If you want AI-powered development and are willing to invest $20 per month, Cursor is the better choice.
+If you do not need AI, want to avoid the cost, or are already satisfied with GitHub Copilot, VS Code is free and excellent.
+Both editors share the same extension ecosystem, so functionality outside of AI is identical.

-IDEs like WebStorm offer more built-in functionality but are heavier.
-Editors like VS Code are lighter and more flexible via extensions.
-For web development modern editors with extensions offer comparable functionality to IDEs.
+IDEs like WebStorm offer more built-in functionality such as advanced refactoring, debugging, and database tools, but they are heavier on system resources.
+Editors like VS Code are lighter and more flexible via extensions, allowing you to install only what you need.
+For web development with JavaScript and TypeScript, modern editors with extensions offer comparable functionality to full IDEs.
+The choice depends on whether you prefer a complete out-of-the-box experience or a modular setup you assemble yourself.

-Yes, Neovim has a steep learning curve due to modal editing and keyboard-oriented navigation.
+Yes, Neovim has a steep learning curve due to modal editing and fully keyboard-oriented navigation.
+Most developers need two to four weeks to internalize the basic commands.
 However, the investment pays off in speed and efficiency for developers who write code daily.
+Distributions like LazyVim and AstroNvim significantly lower the initial barrier by providing a preconfigured IDE-like experience that you can then customize to your preferences.

-Zed is currently the fastest editor thanks to its Rust-based architecture and GPU-accelerated rendering.
-Neovim is also extremely fast for terminal users.
-VS Code and Cursor are slightly heavier but offset this with AI productivity gains.
+Zed is currently the fastest graphical editor thanks to its native Rust architecture and GPU-accelerated rendering.
+Startup time is virtually imperceptible and large files open without delay.
+Neovim is extremely fast for terminal users and consumes even fewer resources.
+VS Code and Cursor are slightly heavier due to their Electron foundation but compensate with a richer extension ecosystem and stronger AI productivity gains that can reduce net development time overall.

-Cursor leads in AI integration with multi-file editing, codebase-aware chat, and inline AI suggestions.
-Windsurf (by Codeium) is a strong alternative with a generous free tier.
-VS Code with GitHub Copilot offers solid AI support but less deeply integrated than Cursor.
+Cursor leads in AI integration with multi-file editing, full codebase-aware chat, inline AI suggestions, and an agent mode that executes complex tasks autonomously.
+Windsurf (by Codeium) is a strong alternative with a generous free offering.
+VS Code with GitHub Copilot provides solid AI support but less deeply integrated than Cursor.
+JetBrains AI Assistant is available in WebStorm and delivers good inline suggestions but still trails Cursor in multi-file editing capabilities.

-It depends on your workflow.
-If AI features save you even 30 minutes per day, a $20/month editor like Cursor pays for itself many times over.
-For developers who prefer manual control, free editors like VS Code or Neovim are excellent without any cost.
+It depends on your workflow and how you value time savings.
+If AI features save you even 30 minutes per day, a $20 per month editor like Cursor pays for itself many times over.
+WebStorm provides value for teams that want a complete IDE without extension configuration.
+For developers who prefer manual control and do not want to use AI, free editors like VS Code or Neovim are excellent and lack nothing essential for productive development.

 Schedule a consultation